lodge-logging/Lodge-CLI/README.md

 # Lodge-CLI

 The main functionality of the CLI is done.
-What's left is to figure out where the code for the stack is when it runs.
-Also, we need to decide if we are going to publish this, the stack, or both as npm packages.
+What's left is to publish it as an npm package that can be installed globally.
+Once that is done, the user will download it , then run `lodge init`, which will clone the main repo into a subdirectory, install the dependencies, and deploy the cdk app with the necessary information provided by the user and retrieved by the aws cli.

+We also need to communicate to the user that we are assuming they have the aws cli with ssm manager and the cdk cli installed and configured.
+We will most likely need to provide some instructions for these.

+Some ASCII art would be nice, too, once we settle on a logo.

 The gist of how it works is:
-- run lodge --install in the command line to use the tool
+- run `lodge init` in the command line to use the tool
-- you may need to run npm link first
+- you may need to run `npm link` first
-- shelljs lets you run terminal commands and get the output.
-This means you can run an aws to show you a list of your (the user's) subnets that match a given filter, for example, and we can get that data back and format it and use it accordingly.
-- inquirer is an interface for generating questions / handling responses of the user through the cli.